Read Our Blog

 Why is it important for professors to foster different learning styles?

 For me, it was shyness.
 For one of my best friends, it was dyslexia.
-Another was skilled his hands, great a building things, taking things apart, putting them back together, but couldn’t understand math to save his life.
-My brother, who is red and green colorblind, was habitually ridiculed by an art teacher who didn’t [...]
+Another was skilled with his hands, great at building things, taking things apart, putting them back together, but couldn’t understand math to save his life.
+My brother, who is red and green colorblind, was habitually ridiculed by an art teacher who didn’t understand his condition.